DataDog/terraform-provider-datadog/docs/resources/service_account.md

 - `disabled` (Boolean) Whether the service account is disabled.
 Defaults to `false`.
 - `name` (String) Name for the service account.
-- `roles` (List of String) A list a role IDs to assign to the service account.
+- `roles` (Set of String) A list a role IDs to assign to the service account.

 ### Read-Only